 - Expanded Clinical Study of the Tendyne Mitral Valve System (ClinicalTrials.gov website).
 July 7, 2020.
 Available at https://clinicaltrials.gov/ct2/show/NCT02321514.
 Accessed July 15, 2020.

 - Randomized Trial of the Neochord DS1000 System Versus Open Surgical Repair (ReChord) (ClinicalTrials.gov website).
 December 5, 2019.
 Available at https://clinicaltrials.gov/ct2/show/NCT02803957.
 Accessed July 15, 2020.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and VHD, Interventions and Structural Heart Disease, Mitral Regurgitation
+Clinical Topics: Cardiac Surgery, Cardiovascular Care Team, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and VHD, Interventions and Structural Heart Disease, Mitral Regurgitation

 Keywords: Mitral Valve, Mitral Valve Annuloplasty, Mitral Valve Insufficiency, Aortic Valve, Coronary Sinus, Tricuspid Valve, Thoracotomy, Polytetrafluoroethylene, Feasibility Studies, Fiber Optic Technology, Radius, Incidence, Stainless Steel, Tricuspid Valve Insufficiency, Coronary Vessels, United States Food and Drug Administration, Life Expectancy, Quality of Life, Polyesters, Consensus, Prospective Studies